Skip to content

 How many paediatric OT clinics are in Blacktown?

-No Blacktown clinics are currently listed as taking new patients.
+No Blacktown clinics are currently listed as taking new clients.
 Status changes regularly — check back, or set up an availability alert.

-Yes — 1 of the 1 listed Blacktown clinics are NDIS-aware.
+Yes — 2 of the 6 listed Blacktown clinics are listed as accepting NDIS funding.

 How fresh is this Blacktown availability data?